pradolucas/spell-checker/README.md

 # Spell Checker

-This implementation make the use of a digital tree(trie) for word completition and text correction.
+This is a rude implementation making use of a digital tree(trie) for word completion and text correction.
+For comparison there is the implementation using the SpellChecker library.

 ---

-## TODO

-- [ ] Implement Insertion
-- [ ] Implement Deletion
-- [ ] Implement Search
-- [ ] Implement Spell checker